Sean McNulty

-Sean McNulty (born 10 July 1995) is a professional rugby union player who currently plays as a hooker for the LA Giltinis of Major League Rugby (MLR).
+Sean McNulty (born 10 July 1995) is a professional rugby union player who last played as a hooker for the Miami Sharks of Major League Rugby (MLR).

 He previously played as a hooker for the MLR's New England Free Jacks and Rugby United New York (RUNY) on loan for the 2019 Major League Rugby season.
 McNulty came through the Munster Rugby academy system before joining the Leinster Rugby Academy and playing for Leinster A in the British & Irish Cup.

+He signed with LA Giltinis prior to the 2021 MLR season and won the 2021 MLR championship with the team.
+During the 2022 season, he was traded to the Seattle Seawolves.
+Following the 2022 season, McNulty was traded by the Seawolves to the San Diego Legion in exchange for Ben Mitchell.
+Prior to the 2024 MLR season, San Diego Legion traded McNulty to Miami Sharks in exchange for 2024 salary cap considerations.

+Sean McNulty made his debut for the United States national rugby team against Canada on August 31st, 2024.